 It’s equally acceptable for the couple to look away from the photographer toward a common point of interest or straight into the camera.

-Alternatively, couples can also walk away from the photographer while looking at each other, or one person can look back at the camera.
+Alternatively, couples can walk away from the photographer while looking at each other, or one person can look back at the camera.

 How to dip your partner in photos.

-As you see in the photograph below, it's vital to position yourselves parallel to your desired backdrop and to your photographer.
+As you see in the photograph below, it’s vital to position yourselves parallel to your desired backdrop and your photographer.

 The person dipping (the “leader”) needs to support his partner.
 This is accomplished by the leader holding his body upright and, critically, not leaning with the person he’s dipping.